TzuHuanTai/Pi-Camera/README.md

 1. Click ➕ icon
 2. The App is going to generate a `UUID`, which will be used on your raspberry pi later. *You can edit the `uuid` at the beginning, if you'd like to edit it in the future, please delete it and then add a new device again.*
 3. Enter a name in "Alias", which can be edited at any time in the future.
-4. Drag the ☰ can change the order of devices shown on selectors and home page.
+4. The new device will show on the list after clicking the confirm button.
+Drag the ☰ can change the order of devices displayed on selectors and home page.

     <img src="./img/add_devices.jpg" width="30%">